Wednesday, August 9, 2023

 Jeremy Pickford’s journey at Tri-State had a disappointing start, according to his brother.
 During a preseason practice freshman year, Andrew said, Jeremy was moved to defensive safety to try some plays there, and on one pass play, he jumped high to knock down a pass and landed awkwardly, injuring a knee.

 During surgery, doctors took tissue from a hamstring to repair the knee’s torn anterior cruciate ligament.
 Unfortunately, it was the hamstring – not so much the knee – that never fully recovered, Andrew said.
 He said Jeremy lost a bit of speed afterward.
-Though he served as as Watt's backup at quarterback through his sophomore year, Jeremy moved to defense his last two years.
+Though he served as Watt's backup at quarterback through his sophomore year, Jeremy moved to defense his last two years.
 And in his senior year, Jeremy split time at outside linebacker with Brandon Killingbeck.

 Andrew Pickford (shown at left in a family photo) had better luck, healthwise.
 He was never sidelined for great lengths of time and started in the defensive backfield his last three years at the school.